Add

 Map of New York City

-specifically, it falls into the category of "Early Adventure Board Game."
-These
+into the category of "Early Adventure Board Game."
+These are games that fall

-are games that fall somewhere between traditional track movement board games
+somewhere between traditional track movement board games like Chutes and

-like CHUTES AND LADDERS and more complex table top gaming like Avalon Hill's
+Ladders and more complex table top gaming like Avalon Hill's

-wargame concepts and overlay an additional role playing component.
+Blitzkrieg.
+Adventure board games combine traditional board gaming elements with wargame concepts and overlay an additional role playing component.
 The first of

-DUNGEON board game.
+these games is, arguably, TSR's Dungeon board game.
 Like a track movement game, adventure board games tend

 to use some form of randomization for movement on a map.
 Like traditional